iammadab/snark-protocol/README.md

 In order to prevent the prover from generating fake proofs, the verifier first encrypts the evaluation point and sends those encrypted powers to the prover.
 No restriction is put in place to force the prover to use only those encrypted points.
 Hence, the protocol can still be broken.

-You can check out to this state by running:
+You can check out this state by running:
 ```shell
     git checkout homomorphic-encryption
 ```